-Soil moisture The dynamics of soil saturation degree simulated with the base model significantly differs differ from the simulations using the SSF and the SSF-DWF models: the soil layer empties faster with the base model, leading to a simulated soil moisture significantly lower with the base model than with the two other SSD significantly lower than the SSF and SSF-DWF models.
-Overally for the simulated events, the simulated soil moisture SSD and the SMOSMANIA measurements appears to be better correlated when using the SSF-DWF model rater than the base model or the SSF model.
-The soil physics used in the SSF-DWF, i.e. the use of the volumetric soil water content rate and the vertical discretization into two layers, allows to enhance the soil moisture SSD simulation for the surface layer, with respect to in-situ measurements.
-This point will be

-460 developed by considering the catchment average of simulated soil moisture SSD in the next section.
+The dynamics of soil saturation degree simulated with the base model significantly differ from the simulations using the SSF and the SSF-DWF models: the soil layer empties faster with the base model, leading to a simulated SSD significantly lower than the SSF and SSF-DWF models.
+Overally for the simulated events, the simulated SSD and the SMOSMANIA measurements appears to be better correlated when using the SSF-DWF model rater than the base model or the SSF model.
+The soil physics used in the SSF-DWF, i.e. the use of the volumetric soil water content rate and the vertical discretization into two layers, allows to enhance the SSD simulation for the surface layer, with respect to in-situ measurements.
+This point will be developed by considering the catchment average of simulated SSD in the next section.

-In addition, the soil moisture simulated for the surface layer with SSD output of the SSF-DWF is globally higher than for the two other model are generally larger than the output of the base and SSF models.
-This behavior can be explained by the fact that, for the SSF-DWF model, soil depths the depths of the upper layer are taken from the INRA soil data basedatabase, whereas for the base model and SSF model, a multiplicative, calibrated coefficient superior to greater than 1 is applied.
-Con-
+In addition, the SSD output of the SSF-DWF model are generally larger than the output of the base and SSF models.
+This behavior can be explained by the fact that, for the SSF-DWF model, the depths of the upper layer are taken from the INRA soil database, whereas for the base model and SSF model, a multiplicative, calibrated coefficient greater than 1 is applied.

-- 465 whereas for the base model and SSF model, a multiplicative, calibrated coefficient superior to greater than 1 is applied.
 Consequently, the depths considered for the surface layer are thinner in the SSF-DWF than in the base model and SSF model.
-The saturation of the surface layer is then reached faster. - Besides, the LDAS-Monde $HU{surf}$ appears to be globally satisfyingly correlated with the SMOSMANIA measurements, with slightly different correlations for the four sensor depths.
-This shows that the dynamic dynamics of the LDAS-Monde $HU{surf}$ variable is locally significant with in-situ surface soil moisture SSD measurement.
-The reliability of the LDAS-Monde $HU{surf}$ dynamic for surface soil moisture dynamics for surface SSD description can thus be considered as satisfying.
+The saturation of the surface layer is then reached faster.

+Besides, the LDAS-Monde HU{surf} appears to be globally satisfyingly correlated with the SMOSMANIA measurements, with slightly different correlations for the four sensor depths.
+This shows that the dynamics of the LDAS-Monde HU{surf} variable is locally significant with in-situ surface SSD measurement.
+The reliability of the LDAS-Monde HU{surf} dynamics for surface SSD description can thus be considered as satisfying.
 On the contrary, the correlation between the daily CGLS SWI values and both the MARINE outputs and the SMOSMANIA measurements appear to be low.
-However, a more extensive study of the validity of this product at the local scale would be needed to draw further conclusions. - 475 needed to draw further conclusions.
+However, a more extensive study of the validity of this product at the local scale would be needed to draw further conclusions.